Simon K. King: Career

-Simon K.King started his music career as a keyboard programmer while he was pursuing his graduation in electrical engineering.
-He then continued to work on developing his interests in composing and arranging music.
-From there he started composing jingles where he has notably worked on more than 300 jingles for various brands.
-Simultaneously he worked as a freelance music producer for many music directors in Tamil, Hindi, Telugu, Kannada and Malayalam film industries.
+Simon K. King began his musical journey as a keyboard programmer while completing his undergraduate degree in electrical engineering.
+He subsequently shifted his focus to composing and arranging music, working as a freelance music producer for various music directors across the Tamil, Hindi, Telugu, Kannada, and Malayalam film industries.
+He also gained industry experience working in radio broadcasting during the early 2000s, serving as a Radio Jockey (RJ).